 To purchase the course please use one of the “buy now” buttons located on this page.
 You will be asked for your shipping address, so that I can send you a copy of the course manual.

 After completing your payment you will be redirected to a page which contains instructions for completing your registration for the course.
 If you are not redirected then please send an email to Chris Brennan at email@example.com and request a new student form.
 If you have any questions about the course then please contact Chris Brennan through the same email address.

 Chris Brennan is a professional astrologer from Denver, Colorado, USA.
 He is the former President of the Association for Young Astrologers, and the former Research Director of the National Council for Geocosmic Research.
-He specializes in ancient Greco-Roman astrology, and is the author of a book on the subject titled Hellenistic Astrology: The Study of Fate and Fortune.
-He is also the host of The Astrology Podcast, and the author of The Astrology Dictionary.
+He specializes in ancient astrology, and is the author of a book on the subject titled Hellenistic Astrology: The Study of Fate and Fortune.
+Since 2012 he has been the host of an award-winning weekly show called The Astrology Podcast.
 For more information about his work visit ChrisBrennanAstrologer.com.

 Chris can be contacted by email at: firstname.lastname@example.org